eficode-academy/oidc-oauth2-katas/protecting-apis.md

 [openid-client](https://www.npmjs.com/package/openid-client) library
 as the client.
 However, the API implementation only use this library for OIDC discovery to find the URL of the keys used to sign JWTs.
-Part of the API authorization is to validate the signature on the JWTs used to access the API.
+Part of the API authorization is to validate the signature on the access-token JWTs used to access the API.

 The API implementation is a standard NodeJS express implementation.
-The core part is the following, which does the OIDC discovery and installs a JWT middleware using the JWKS URI from the identity provider:
+The core part is the following, which does the OIDC discovery and installs a middleware that **only trusts JWTs issued from the identity provider**:

 ```node
 // OIDC discovery to locate the JWKS URI used to validate JWTs